barumau/pandunia/english/001_ration.md

-# Pandunia - a global contact language
+# Pandunia - the evenly global helping language

 ## Introduction

-This article describes why and how Pandunia was created to be an equally global auxiliary language.
+Pandunia is an equally global helping language.

-## The big picture
+In this article we tell what makes Pandunia global and equal, why it is like that, and how it could help people of the world to communicate better with each other.

+## Principles of Pandunia

+Pandunia is _fair_.
+Everybody has an equal chance of learning and speaking Pandunia well.
+It is supposed to be the _great equalizer_
+— a way of communicating that everybody can use on the same level.

+Pandunia is _evenly global_.
+It borrows words from from all regions and all cultures of the world.
+It is the world language that stands for the whole world!

+Pandunia is _practical_.
+It re-uses things that have already become international, including the basic Latin alphabet and international words from English, Greek, Latin, Sanskrit, Chinese and Arabic, among others.
+That way Pandunia can be used in real international communication right from the start.

+Pandunia is _simple_.
+In international situations it is best to use plain words, short sentences and simple language because they are much more effective than specialized words, long sentences and complex language.
+So, let's keep it simple!

+## How is Pandunia evenly global?

-Many people are used to seeing this kind of world map.
+Many people are used to seeing the kind of world map below.
 It is the famous _Mercator projection_ map.
 Unfortunately it distorts the land area terribly.

 ![](http://www.pandunia.info/grafe/metrograf_da_merkator.jpg "Mercator projection")

 Why is that?
-The world is a 3-dimensional globe and drawing it into a flat, 2-dimensional map is not easy.
+The world is a three-dimensional globe and turning it into a flat, two-dimensional map is not easy.
 Equal-area projections, such as the _Equal Earth projection_ below, show land areas correctly.
 Compare the sizes of Greenland and Africa in these two maps.